zepgram/magento2-fast-vm/Readme.md

     * [Vagrant download](https://www.vagrantup.com/downloads.html)
 1. Reboot your laptop if prompted to do so when installation completes.

-### WFM
-There is a major issue with windows 7 host machine:<br>
-When running vagrant up machine hangs, this problem is encountered with newest version of VirtualBox and Vagrant.<br>
-- First solution is to upgrade powershell to version 4.0 by downloading [WFM 4.0](https://www.microsoft.com/fr-fr/download/details.aspx?id=40855).
-  <br>The file setup is Windows6.1-KB2819745<br>
-- Second solution is to downgrade to 1.9.5 for vagrant and 5.1.10 for VirtualBox<br>
-You can found more about this issue on [github](https://github.com/hashicorp/vagrant/issues/8783).<br>

 ## Installation
 &#9888; DO NOT USE SSH KEY WITH PASSPHRASE, this vagrant installation is non-interactive.<br>
 If your ssh key has been created with a passphrase, please create an other one and add it to your git account.